The-Grand-Combination/The-Grand-Campaign-EU5/CONTRIBUTING.md

 ## For New Contributors
 People who are new to the project are strongly suggested to read this section, as it explains how the project is managed, and some of the rules it operates under.
 ### TGC's Task Tracker
-The TGC Task Tracker is the central hub for the plannification and organization of the mod's activities, check it out to see what the team & affiliates are up to.
+The TGC Task Tracker is the central hub for the planning and organization of the mod's activities, check it out to see what the team & affiliates are up to.

 https://github.com/orgs/The-Grand-Combination/projects/6